getBoolean/boolean_lints/README.md

 <!-- omit from toc -->
 # Custom Lints Template

-`boolean_lints` is a developer tool, designed to help stop common issue and simplify repetetive tasks.
+`boolean_lints` is a developer tool made using `custom_lint`, designed to help stop common issue and simplify repetetive tasks.
 It adds various warnings with quick fixes and refactoring options.

 ## Table of Contents